rdesarz/lipm-walking-controller/README.md

 The objective is to reproduce and analyze the ZMP preview control pipeline:

 - Model the robot’s CoM using the 3D LIPM
 - Compute optimal CoM trajectories given a reference ZMP sequence using preview control
-- Generate and visualize corresponding foot trajectories
+- Generate corresponding foot trajectories
 - Apply inverse kinematics to produce consistent joint motions
+- Apply computed joint positions to the simulated robot in Pybullet

-The implementation prioritizes **clarity** and **experimental reproducibility**, making it suitable for education purpose.
+The implementation prioritizes **simplicity** and **experimental reproducibility**, making it suitable for education purpose.

 ---